quiuquio/TenVis/README.md

 TenVis
 ======

-A tensor viewer
+A tensor viewer.
 TenVis can help you analyze 3x3 matrices properties using ellipsoids.
 Different color mappings are given.

 Version